gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/README.md

 ## Features

--   Top-level GoPro class interface to use both BLE / WiFi
+-   Top-level GoPro class interface to use BLE, WiFi, and / or USB
 -   Cross-platform (tested on MacOS Big Sur, Windows 10, and Ubuntu 20.04)
     -   BLE implemented using [bleak](https://pypi.org/project/bleak/)
     -   Wi-Fi controller provided in the Open GoPro package (loosely based on the [Wireless Library](https://pypi.org/project/wireless/)